bicep/ol-demo/docs/mcp-presentation.md

 ## 🎯 The Core Idea
 If you forget everything else, remember this:

 > **Think of MCP as a universal docking station for AI models.
-It lets LLMs connect to any tool — Gmail, Slack, Figma, you name it — through a single, standardized protocol.**
+It lets LLMs discover which tool (Gmail, Slack, Figma, etc) to use and  connect to it through a single, standardized protocol.**

 ---